 Dr. Laurence B. Alexander

-Dr. Laurence B. Alexander is in his seventh year as Chancellor of the University of Arkansas at Pine Bluff, an 1890 public land-grant research university.
+Dr. Laurence B. Alexander is in his eighth year as Chancellor of the University of Arkansas at Pine Bluff, an 1890 public land-grant research university.
 Since joining UAPB, Alexander has promoted institutional excellence through initiatives that targeted improved student success outcomes, fostered greater innovation through institutional collaboration, increased research and grant activity, expanded partnerships with business and industry, encouraged efficiency and productivity, cultivated strong connections with alumni and friends, and championed student development and experiential learning.
 During his tenure, the university launched several initiatives that significantly improved retention and graduation rates, increased academic programs, research grants, new construction and renovation projects, and reached historic gains in fundraising and development, which included multi-million dollar donations from Simmons Bank and the Windgate Foundation.

 The blueprint for the university’s recent success, Growing the Pride: 2015-2020 Strategic Plan

 , emphasizes five priorities: Growing enrollment and fostering student success, optimizing efficiency, upgrading and expanding facilities, diversifying and increasing revenue streams and preparing for a capital campaign, and enhancing the university’s reputation and national visibility.
 Based on the priorities and values of the strategic plan, the university completed a Campus Master Plan

 that helped position UAPB for large-scale resource development and investment in academic programs, capital projects, and initiatives for student and faculty development.